Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 or [=CMAF Header=] or could be empty.
 In case this is successful this is followed by the rest of the fragments in the [=CMAFstream=].
-At the end of the session, for tear down the source can send an empty [=mfra=] box to close the connection.
+At the end of the session, for tear down the source may send an empty [=mfra=] box to close the connection and [=Publishing point=].
 This is then followed with a zero length chunk, allowing the receiver to send a response, the encoder can follow up by closing the TCP connection using a FIN command as defined in HTTP RFC2616.